ghostbuster91/sttp-openapi-generator/README.md

 _This project is in a very early stage, use it at your own risk!_

-The generator can be used in project with scala version 2.12, 2.13 and 3.x
+The generator can be used in projects with following scala versions: 2.12, 2.13 and 3.x

 ## Why?